dmoonfire/fedran-journals-website/README.md

-# MfGames Jeykll Website
+# Fedran Jeykll Website Template

-A clonable skeleton for generating websites using Jekyll along with some additional pre- and post-processing.
+This is the core website template for various sites underneath https://fedran.com/.
+It is used for a common style and formatting using Jekyll along with various utilities and tools used to pre-process the site for generation.

+It is intended to be used as a skeleton.

+	git remote add skeleton https://github.com/dmoonfire/fedran-jekyll-website.git

 ## Generating